NaviServer - programmable web server

 Specifies the HTTP method, by default GET.

--timeout timeout
+-timeout time

--version HTTP_version
+-version value

 ns_connchan read ?-websocket? channel